evaliu1/CarND-Behavioral-Cloning-P3/README.md

 The overall strategy for deriving a model architecture was to use LetNet architecture to train the driving data.
 Then valid my data using valid data set.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a Cropping method to just keep the road part.
+Then I resized my image to 16-32-3, used Lambda function to normalize the image.
+After that I applied Convolution Neural network to process the image.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+I also used generator function to save the storage.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+At the beginning, the car would drive out of the track, so I increased the epoch number to get a better performance.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 | Layer (type)   |                  Output Shape     |     Param #   |  Connected to |
 |:-----------------------------:|:------------------------------:|:-----------------:|:---------------------------------------:|